INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Results

 Having inferred mass-weighted integrated ages, we can now identify the systems that formed the majority of their stellar mass during the first phase of the two-phase formation scenario, and thus confirm or reject the relic nature of the 19 objects in the \INSPIRE\, DR1.
 According to the two-phase formation scenario, relics are systems that were already almost fully assembled at the end of the first phase (assumed here to be $z\sim2$, corresponding to 3 Gyr after the BB; see e.g. \citealt{Zolotov15}).
 It therefore seems natural to define as relics those objects for which the great majority of the cumulative stellar mass fraction was already in place by that time.

-As already hinted by \citetalias{Ferre-Mateu+17} and the \citetalias{Spiniello20_Pilot} a `degree of relicness' can be defined to quantify how `extreme' the structural parameters, the mass of the black hole \citep{Ferre-Mateu+15} and the SFH of each object is.
-Now, for the first time, we have at our disposal a large number of confirmed UCMGs to test the existence of such `degree of relicness' as a function of the SFH, especially when considering all the possible setups and uncertainties in the fit.
-This will help us to build an operative definition of `relic' which can also be then compared to other galaxy properties, such as size, mass, [Mg/Fe], local environment.
+As already suggested by \citetalias{Ferre-Mateu+17} a `degree of relicness' can be defined to quantify how `extreme' the structural parameters, the mass of the black hole \citep{Ferre-Mateu+15}, and the star formation history (SFH) of each object are.
+Now, for the first time, we have at our disposal a large number of confirmed UCMGs with which to test the existence of such a degree of relicness as a function of the SFH, especially when considering all the possible setups and uncertainties in the fit.
+This helps us to build an operative definition of `relic' which can also then be compared to other galaxy properties, such as size, mass, [Mg/Fe], and local environment.